dorianvalerian/easychat-python-sockets/README.md

   c) socket
   d) prettytable

+You must download all the files and not just easychat.py, by clicking on the "Code" button above.
+Then, run easychat.py to use the application.

 In case you want to use this as an .exe file, use pyinstaller.
 However you will need to add any media files you use in this to the data section of the spec file created by pyinstaller.

 As of right now, the program is accompanied by a GUI only till before the actual chatting starts (the client/server, login and connection windows).
 Feel free to fork this repo and request a pull.